Passing a Stopped School Bus

 Dedicated Legal Counsel

-Our determined legal team has helped individuals and families with thousands of traffic ticket and criminal cases and assisted countless others with their differing legal needs.
+Our determined legal team has helped individuals and families with thousands of passing a stopped school bus violations and criminal cases and assisted countless others with their differing legal needs.
 Serving clients throughout The Triangle of Raleigh, Durham and Chapel Hill, we fight aggressively to help those in need.
 We offer a free consultation and affordable rates to help you pursue the just outcome you deserve.